BaseCase/bin/README.md

 Any file in the scripts/ folder is in the path, so just put anything here and make it executable to get it everywhere.

+## local bash config

+You can put any config stuff you don't want public in the local\_bash\_config file.
+It's gitignored, so go nuts.